 - 1/2 teaspoon ground cinnamon

 - pinch kosher salt

 - 2 cups buttermilk

 - 1/4 cup milk

 - 2 eggs

 - butter for the pan

-While the caramel syrup is simmering, melt the butter in a small skillet over medium heat.
-Stir in the brown sugar and salt.
+- While the caramel syrup is simmering, melt the butter in a small skillet over medium heat.
+Stir in the brown sugar.